 Facebook Marketplace or any other buy and sell platform can be host to a gold mine of used Electric Scooters at great prices.
-Unfortunately in between the stellar deals, there is the occasional scam artist looking to make a quick buck or selling a knockoff electric scooter.
+Unfortunately in between the stellar deals, there is the occasional scam artist looking to make a quick buck or tryiing to sell a knockoff electric scooter.

 Scam artists come in all shapes and sizes on social media and other platforms, but Facebook Marketplace has to be the greatest host of them all.
 Facebook, while being a great app, has been flooded with fake accounts and fishy profiles for a few years now, all of which offer great products and ridiculously cheap prices.